RomHartmann/athenaeum/article_archive/README.md

 This is totally a copy of https://github.com/sderosiaux/every-single-day-i-tldr, but for my own reference.

 ---
+# 1 April 2021
+- https://argoproj.github.io/argo-workflows/examples/ Kubernetes Argo Workflows.
+Looks like a nice replacement for Airflow for smaller DAGs that require higher performance
 # 12 March 2021
 - https://hbr.org/1993/09/why-incentive-plans-cannot-work Good narrative but thingly substantiated article on why incentive plans don't work
 # 11 March 2021